The Polestar Precept Is a Greener Future

-April 9, 2020 – Due to the cancellation of the of the Geneva International Motorshow in lieu of the coronavirus, many automotive manufacturers turned to the web to showcase their new products.
+April 9, 2020 – Due to the cancellation of the Geneva International Motorshow in lieu of the coronavirus, many automotive manufacturers turned to the web to showcase their new products.
 Polestar is one of such brands that recently shared a video walkthrough of their new product; the Precept.

 The Polestar Precept is the all new electric vehicle by Volvo’s sub-brand and is another step towards the future of automotive.
 This step is not in the form of a revolutionary new power plant or mind blowing 0-60s; it comes in the form of a brand new way of making cars.
 Serving as the cornerstone of the Precept’s design is the fact that the majority of the interior and exterior panels are made from recycled and organic materials.